mmistakes/so-simple-theme/theme-setup/index.md

 ## Jekyll search

-This is a very basic attempt at [indexing a Jekyll site](https://github.com/mathaywarduk/jekyll-search) and returning search results with JSON --- Google this is not.
+This is a very basic attempt at [indexing a Jekyll site](https://github.com/mathaywarduk/jekyll-search) and returning search results with JSON --- Google quality results this is not.

 To exclude posts/pages from search results add `search_omit: true` to their YAML Front Matter.